-Pin 3 - Engine Run signal will only support a sense line or relay control.
+Pin 2 - Engine Run signal will only support a sense line or relay control that is in AND logic with the load-shedding signal.

 This engine run signal is ground switching (max current sink 250mA), it provides no positive output (open circuit) and is only active when the engine is running.